 - Become a sustainable fuel source for the future

-Watch his fascinating video to discover more about how mushrooms can help to save the world:
+Watch this fascinating video to discover more about how mushrooms can help to save the world:

-If you’re interested in adding more mushrooms to your diet, there are many ways you can include mushrooms in your meals.
+If you’re interested in adding more mushrooms to your diet, you can include mushrooms in your meals in a variety of ways.
 Just be sure to eat them cooked (here’s why) — in soups, sautés, and as meat substitutes.

 To get you started eating more mushrooms, here’s a delicious plant-based recipe for Mushroom Fettucine Alfredo, which could be a great way to add the health benefits of mushrooms to your diet.